AzyzChayeb/my-osep-learnings/README.md

 **before lab learnings or prerquisits --> **

-learn c#  - its importent to have understanding about this language inorder to build the exploits and scripts .
-This will not only help you in clearning your certification but also it will help in red teaming engagements .
-I dont know why people says coding is not requried , to be honest its required as an red teamer or for long term survival.
+learn c#  - this language is importent to learn inorder to build the exploits and scripts .
+This will not only help you in clearning your certification but also it will help you in your future red teaming engagements .
+I dont know why people says coding is not requried , to be honest its required as an red teamer / also for long term survival in this compititce industry.
 A lot of defensive solutions are blocking the common techniques so its better to learn some code and design your own custom code to evade the detections .

 resources - if you are aboslute beginner then i recommand Mosh Hamedani courses . this guy is amazing :)